-We know that $S'$ is not an MSTD set.
-Also, if $k \le 2r+1$ then $|S| \le 2r+1$ and $S$ is not an MSTD set by the second assumption of the theorem.
-If $k \ge 2r+2$, consider the number of new sums and differences obtained by adding $a_{g(k)}$.
-As we have at most $k+1$ new sums, the proof is completed by showing there are at least $k+1$ new differences.
+We now turn to the Inductive Step.
+We know that $S'$ is not a sum-dominant set by the inductive assumption.
+Also, if $k \le 2r-1$ then $|S| \le 2r-1$ and $S$ is not a sum-dominant set by the second assumption of the theorem.
+If $k \ge 2r$, consider the number of new sums and differences obtained by adding $a_{g(k)}$.
+As we have at most $k$ new sums, the proof is completed by showing there are at least $k$ new differences.